W.E.B. Du Bois biography

 After earning his bachelor's degree at Fisk, Du Bois entered Harvard University.
 He paid his way with money from summer jobs, scholarships and loans from friends.
 After completing his master's degree, he was selected for a study-abroad program at the University of Berlin.
 While a pupil in Germany, he studied with some of the most prominent social scientists of his day and was exposed to political perspectives that he touted for the remainder of his life.

 Du Bois became the first African American to earn a Ph.D. from Harvard University in 1895, and went on to enroll as a doctoral student at Friedrich-Wilhelms-Universität (now Humboldt-Universität).
 (He would be awarded an honorary doctoral degree from Humboldt decades later, in 1958.)

 Writing and Activism

-A year later, Du Bois published his landmark study, The Philadelphia Negro, marking the beginning of his expansive writing career.
+Not long after, Du Bois published his landmark study—the first case study of an African-American community—The Philadelphia Negro: A Social Study (1899), marking the beginning of his expansive writing career.
 In the study, he coined the phrase "the talented tenth," a term that described the likelihood of one in 10 black men becoming leaders of their race.

 While working as a professor at Atlanta University, W.E.B.
 Du Bois rose to national prominence when he very publicly opposed Booker T. Washington's "Atlanta Compromise," an agreement that asserted that vocational education for blacks was more valuable to them than social advantages like higher education or political office.
 Du Bois criticized Washington for not demanding equality for African Americans, as granted by the 14th Amendment.
 Du Bois fought what he believed was an inferior strategy, subsequently becoming a spokesperson for full and equal rights in every realm of a person's life.